Skip to content

 3. Set OpenEBS StorageClass (Optional)

-Refer to the OpenEBS documentation: OpenEBS Deployment
+OpenEBS reference documentation: OpenEBS Deployment

-Deploy the following YAML configuration:
+Deploy the following yaml configuration:

 apiVersion: storage.k8s.io/v1